 House paint over printed cloth canvas, 30" x 37" - 2017.

 I bought this at the hardware store on sale for about $25.
-It was pretty good already, but I felt it was too busy and unfocused.
+I felt it was too busy and unfocused.
 It sat in my closet for more than a year until it struck me what I could do with it.
-I decided to just give it some grounding along the bottom, then trim back the crazy cherry trees to make it more peaceful.
+I decided to just give it some grounding along the bottom, then trim back the crazy cherry blossoms to make it more peaceful.

 House paint over printed paper canvas, 18" x 18" - 2017.